PlasmaPy/plasmapy.github.io/web/pages/meetings/office_hours.md

  - Thursday, October 8 from 2–3 pm EDT

 We will meet using this **[Zoom link]**.
-We will post the passcode in [PlasmaPy's chat room], which you can also use to talk with members of the PlasmaPy community at any other time.
+Please check [PlasmaPy's chat room] if you have trouble joining.

 Please check back here later for announcements of future office hours.